The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Introduction

 It is well established that the stellar UV continuum, which can be described by a power-law ($f_{\lambda} \propto \lambda^{\beta}$ for $\lambda_{\mathrm{rest}}\simeq0.12-0.3 \, \mu \mathrm{m}$), is an excellent probe of dust obscuration in star-forming galaxies \citep[e.g.][]{calzetti1994, meurer1999}.
 In general, the UV continuum slope, $\beta$, is sensitive to the light-weighted age, metallicity and dust attenuation of the population of massive stars in a galaxy (i.e. O- and B-type stars, with ages $\lesssim 100$ Myr).
 However, at the highest redshifts - and more broadly for all young star-forming galaxies - age and metallicity effects become subdominant, and $\beta$ is especially sensitive to dust \citep[e.g.][]{tacchella2022}.
 Indeed, this connection between $\beta$ and dust attenuation has been demonstrated directly in studies sensitive to infrared dust emission up to $z\simeq8$ \citep[see e.g.][]{bowler2023}.
 By providing deep infrared imaging out to $\lambda = 5 \, \mu \mathrm{m}$, \emph{JWST}/NIRCam now enables robust estimates of $\beta$ for galaxies at $z>10$ \citep[e.g.][]{cullen2023, topping2023}, probing dust in galaxies at the earliest cosmic epochs.

-In an earlier work, we presented an initial examination of the UV continuum slopes of galaxies at $z > 8$ selected from a combination of early \emph{JWST}/NIRCam imaging and ground-based near-infrared imaging from COSMOS/UltraVISTA \citep{cullen2023}.
+In an earlier work, we presented an examination of the UV continuum slopes of galaxies at $z > 8$ selected from a combination of early \emph{JWST}/NIRCam imaging and ground-based near-infrared imaging from COSMOS/UltraVISTA \citep{cullen2023}.
 This initial sample comprised $61$ galaxies at a mean redshift of $\langle z \rangle=10$ spanning a factor of $\simeq 80$ in UV luminosity ($-22.6 < M_{\mathrm{UV}} < -17.9$).
 We found $\beta$ slopes that were, on average, bluer than their lower-redshift counterparts at fixed $M_{\mathrm{UV}}$.
-These results had been tentatively anticipated with \emph{HST} \citep[e.g.][]{dunlop2013, wilkins2016, bahtawdeker2021, tacchella2022} and were in agreement with number of theoretical model predictions \citep[e.g.][]{yung2019a, vijayan2021, kannan2022}.
+These results had been tentatively anticipated with \emph{HST} \citep[e.g.][]{dunlop2013, wilkins2016, bahtawdeker2021, tacchella2022} and were in agreement with a number of theoretical model predictions \citep[e.g.][]{yung2019a, vijayan2021, kannan2022}.
 Independent \emph{JWST} analyses painted a similar picture \citep[e.g.][]{topping2022, nanayakkara2023}.
-These early studies of $z \simeq 10$ objects suggested stellar populations consistent with the young, low-metallicity and moderately dust-reddened stellar populations anticipated by theoretical models.
+These early studies of $z \simeq 10$ objects suggested stellar populations consistent with the young, low-metallicity, and moderately dust-reddened stellar populations anticipated by theoretical models.

 Here, we expand upon our initial analysis using a new sample of galaxy candidates at $z>9$ selected from a number of public \emph{JWST} imaging surveys.
-Our new candidate set is built upon the sample presented in \citet{mcleod2023}, which was used to robustly estimate the ${z\simeq11}$ luminosity function.
+Our new set of candidates builds on the sample presented in \citet{mcleod2024}, which was used to robustly estimate the ${z\simeq11}$ luminosity function.
 These new $z>9$ galaxy candidates are selected across $\simeq 320$ arcmin$^2$ of deep \emph{JWST}/NIRCam imaging, which represents a $\simeq 7 \times$ increase in area compared to \citet{cullen2023}.
-As a result, we can now significantly improve upon our previous analysis in terms of the overall number of $z>9$ candidates.
+As a result, we can now significantly improve upon our previous analysis in terms of the total number of $z>9$ candidates.
 Crucially, our new sample now contains a significant number of galaxy candidates at $z>10$, with an average redshift of $\langle z \rangle = 10.7$, and enables us to place robust constraints on the evolution of $\beta$ up to $z\simeq12$.